-TAKE NOTICE that Council for the City of Toronto intends to designate the property, including the lands, buildings and structures thereon known municipally as 115 Berkeley Street under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
+TAKE NOTICE that Council for the City of Toronto passed Designation By-law 686-2024 on June 27, 2024, which designates the lands, buildings and structures known municipally as 115 Berkeley Street under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
 1990, c.O.18, as amended, as a property of cultural heritage value or interest.